Introduction

 - Relationship with other congregations or federations

-III.
+II.
 Ministries and Apostolic Works

 - Primary historical ministries (education, healthcare, social services, etc.)